 The best time to go trekking in Nepal is between late September – October – November (Autumn).
 If this is your trip of a lifetime then it's best to leave your trek until October or November so the weather stands the best chance at being great.

 The next best period to go trekking in Nepal is between late February – March – April (Spring).
 There is a danger of snow still being on the passes in February.
-It can also rain (especially the Annapurna side of things) in March or April.
+It can also rain (especially on the Annapurna side of the country) in March or April.
 The rain during this period usually lasts an hour or so.
 The great positive for trekking at this time of year is that there are fewer tourists and you do get a lot green valleys, wildlife and the same great mountain views.

 » Get the right travel insurance: It's vitally important to get the right travel insurance for trekking in Nepal.
 Anything can and does happen in the mountains.
 The weather can change in a matter of minutes and leave you stranded.
 Do read my page on getting the best travel insurance for Nepal.

 » Don't skimp on budget : If this is your trip of a lifetime that you are only going to do once, then make it count.
 Don't try to squeeze for the cheapest guide service in the country (don't get cheated either) as you'll come away with with a poor experience.
 It does really pay to have the right guide.
 Not only can they show you the best routes, wildlife, nature and mountains but they'll also know what to do in an emergency.
 Do read my article on how to choose a trekking guide in Nepal.